 We recognise the growing numbers of gender variant pupils in schools and staff are aware of the issues to be addressed in becoming trans-inclusive.
-These include practical considerations such as a gender-neutral uniform list (which we have), identifying gender neutral toilets (which we have) and changing facilities, and emotional and social support for pupils who transition or express gender variance.
+These include practical considerations such as a gender-neutral uniform list (which we have) and emotional and social support for pupils who transition or express gender variance.
 Our school uniform policy is flexible and the guidance does not discriminate against any child on the basis of gender, race, disability, gender identity or belief.